 Patients with stress cardiomyopathy will usually undergo similar workup as patients with myocardial infarction.
 Repeated blood samples and ECGs are performed.
 Echocardiography is used to assess the contraction of the left ventricle and the state of the heart valves.

 Stress cardiomyopathy may cause irregular heart rhythm (arrhythmia), the most serious being ventricular tachycardia or ventricular fibrillation.
-Pulmonary oedema and shock may also occur.
+Pulmonary edema and shock may also occur.

 In severe cases, stress cardiomyopathy may lead to shock with low blood pressure and decreased urine output.